 Historically (through the 20th century), six ports were functioning in the area operating oceanic vessels (Fig. 1).
 Two of these ports, both at the top of the Bay, are functioning while the remaining are abandoned (Sailing directions of the White Sea, 1932; Krasavtsev, 2011) but still visited by small ships, according to common knowledge.

 Mussels are omnipresent in the shallow waters of the Bay.
 They are particularly abundant in the littoral fucoid belt (mainly Fucus vesiculosus L. and Ascophyllum nodosum L.), which is continuous 0.5-1.0 m above mean spring tide depth (Berger et al. 2001).
 According to data from 2002–2013, both mussel species were almost ubiquitous in the Bay, but their ratio in settlements varied greatly and ME was generally dominant (Katolikova et al. 2016).

+There were 4 data sets used in the work: 1 modeling set and three testing sets

 Modelling data set